-A Financial Aid Coordinator is available on campus to assist students with their loan applications and to provide information on other types of financial assistance.
-Employment opportunities are available at the University for students who wish to work part-time, such as Student Worksibrary student assistants, Athletics and Recreation, MSVUSU and Chartwells.
+The Financial Aid Office is available to assist students with their student assistance applications and to provide information on other types of financial assistance.
+Employment opportunities are available at the University for students who wish to work part-time, such as Student Workslibrary student assistants, Athletics and Recreation, MSVUSU and Chartwells.
 Most student jobs (both on-campus and off-campus) are posted on careerconnects.msvu.ca.

 Career Services in McCain 306 can also assist with your job search.
+Career Services can be contacted at careerplanning@msvu.ca.